Best Plastic-Free Baby Bottles

 - Compatibility with pumps/warmers is a real constraint for parents

-A 304 steel band plus a silicone nipple converts any regular-mouth glass mason jar into a bottle - liquid touches only glass, steel, and silicone.
-Cheap, replaceable jars and a steel band instead of a plastic collar.
+Turns a regular-mouth glass mason jar into a bottle or sippy - liquid only ever touches glass, steel, and silicone.

 Natursutten Anti-Colic Glass Baby Bottle